• Blog

 • How consistent are their sets?

-• Can you tell who they are going to set to?
+• Can you tell who they're going to set?

 • When do they dump?